joshuameisel/jekyll-now/_posts/2020-02-27-Flip-To-Victory.md

 $$2(1 - p_n - P(M_n = 0)) \implies p_n \ge \frac{2(1 - P(M_n = 0))}{3} \to \frac{2}{3}$$.

 ## Proof of Winning Strategy
 Now I'll show inductively on the number of flips left that betting 1 if and only if you're ahead is a winning strategy, and that it doesn't matter what you bet when you have 0 or 1 points.

-When there's only one flip left, your choice only matters if you're up 2 or down 1, and our strategy works.
+For the base case — when there's only one flip left — your choice only matters if you're up 2 or down 1, and our strategy works.

 Now say we have $$n+1$$ flips left.
 Call $$p_n(m)$$ your win probability with m points and n flips left.
 With m points we should bet 1 if $$\frac{1}{2}(p_{n}(m+1) + p_{n}(m-1)) > \frac{1}{2}(p_{n}(m+2) + p_{n}(m-2))$$, bet 2 if the inequality is reversed, and in the case of equality, either is a winning strategy.
 For $$m > 1$$:
 $$p_{n}(m+1) + p_{n}(m-1) \ge $$